 - If you have a preschooler head over to No Time for Flashcards to find out how to make a simple leaf butterfly.

-- Amanda has posted directions for making leaf finger puppets.
+- Hands On As We Grow has posted directions for making leaf finger puppets.
 These are so cute!
 Make a bunch and then create a puppet show with your children.

 - Older kids might enjoy making luminous leaf lanterns.
 This would make a wonderful centerpiece for your table.